 Is Nextlink good for gaming?+

-Does Nextlink include equipment?+
+Does Nextlink include equipment in the price?+

 Where is Nextlink Available?